docker/compose/docs/django.md

     The `docker-compose.yml` file describes the services that make your app.
 In this example those services are a web server and database.
-The compose file also describes which Docker images these services use, how they link together, any volumes they might need mounted inside the containers.
+The compose file also describes which Docker images these services use, any volumes they might need mounted inside the containers, and any ports they might expose.
-    Finally, the `docker-compose.yml` file describes which ports these services expose.
 See the [`docker-compose.yml` reference](yml.md) for more information on how this file works.